nextflow-io/nextflow/docs/channel.rst

 Queue channels are also created by process output declarations using the ``into`` clause.

 .. note::
-  The definition implies that the same queue channel cannot be used more than one time as process output and more than one time as process input.
+  The definition implies that a queue channel can only be used once as a process output and once as a process input.

 If you need to connect a process output channel to more than one process or operator use the :ref:`operator-into` operator to create two (or more) copies of the same channel and use each